ThymeSave/graphics/README.md

-graphics
+Design Guidelines & Graphics
 ===

-All graphics for the project
+All graphics and design guidelines for ThymeSave.

 ## Contents